 As I soaked in our steaming private hot tub listening to nothing but the trickle of a nearby stream, I couldn’t help but think I’d just found one of Europe’s best kept secrets.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

-Just a stone’s throw away from famous Lake Bled in stunning Slovenia (also an up-and-coming spot—you heard it here first!) there is a quiet pathway leading to Garden Village, a resort that just so happens to now be one of my favourite places on earth.
+Just a stone’s throw away from famous Lake Bled in stunning Slovenia, a quiet pathway leads to Garden Village, a resort that just so happens to now be one of my favourite places on earth.
 The eco-resort opened in summer 2014, and it is clear that nothing was overlooked when it came to the vision.

 Boasting four different kinds of unique accommodations, Garden Village is a true escape from the real world and a perfect hybrid of luxury and nature: think two-storey tree houses tucked into leafy branches, overlooking an infinity pool and gourmet restaurant.

 Sleeping options include:

 - Glamping tents: Two bedrooms (one on the main floor, one loft), dining table, fridge, bathroom, couch (probably the comfiest I’ve EVER pried myself off of), private hot tub and backyard.

 - Tree houses: Two bedrooms (one on the main floor, one loft), dining table, fridge, bathroom, couch, private hot tub and hammock.

 - Pier tents: One queen bed and private outdoor space overlooking the stream.